zhw1nq/cs2-rockthevote/README.md

   "EndOfMapVote": {
     "Enabled": true,
     "MapsToShow": 6, # How many maps to show in the vote.
 If IncludeExtendCurrentMap = true, the extension option takes up 1 slot
-    "MenuType": "ScreenMenu", # The menu that will be used to show the vote.
-Options = ScreenMenu/ChatMenu/HudMenu "ChangeMapImmediately": false, # false = change when the map ends. true = change as soon as the VoteDuration ends "VoteDuration": 150, # How long the map vote will last (this must be smaller than TriggerSecondsBeforeEnd) "SoundEnabled": false, # true = play a sound when the end of map vote starts.
+    "MenuType": "WasdnMenu", # The menu that will be used to show the vote.
+Options = ChatMenu, CenterHtmlMenu, WasdMenu, ConsoleMenu
+    "ChangeMapImmediately": false, # false = change when the map ends. true = change as soon as the VoteDuration ends "VoteDuration": 150, # How long the map vote will last (this must be smaller than TriggerSecondsBeforeEnd) "SoundEnabled": false, # true = play a sound when the end of map vote starts.